Original news piece 2 April 2021, last updated 28 April 2021

 Along side with strong hardware specs, you can also find the exclusive Aorus tactical features on new Aorus 4K gaming monitor lineup including Aim Stabilizer, Dashboard, Black Equalizer, ANC 2.0 and other various game assist functions.
 All of these extra features help to elevate your game-play to whole new level, promising more fun & delivers a new fresh gaming experience.

-Updated 13 April 21 – For connectivity there will apparently be 1x DisplayPort 1.4 (hopefully with DSC but not listed), 1x USB type-C and 2x USB 3.0 ports.
-On the original retailer listing HDMI 2.0 was suggested, but according to some very early teaser information from the official Gigabyte page, this screen will include HDMI 2.1 as well.
-This will be pleasing to those wanting to connect latest generation PS5 and Xbox Series X games consoles.
+For connectivity there will apparently be 1x DisplayPort 1.4 (hopefully with DSC but not listed), 1x USB type-C and 2x USB 3.0 ports.
+On the original retailer listing HDMI 2.0 was suggested, but later Gigabyte information confirmed this screen will include 2x HDMI 2.1 as well.
+This will be pleasing to those wanting to connect latest generation PS5 and Xbox Series X games consoles or run the screen from a modern graphics card at 4K @ 144Hz too.

-DisplayHDR is also listed on this teaser page but we are not expecting any major local dimming support here, and it is not expected to feature a Mini LED backlight or anything like that.
-Expect limited edge lit local dimming of some sort.
+DisplayHDR 400 is also listed but we are not expecting any major local dimming support here, and it is not expected to feature a Mini LED backlight or anything like that.
+We don’t know whether to expect limited edge lit local dimming of some sort given it’s only HDR 400 but the screen does at least offer the colour enhancements of wide gamut and 10-bit colour depth here.

 A full range of tilt, height, swivel and rotate functions are expected from the stand.
 Expect to see the usual Aorus monitor features like RGB lighting, loads of gaming preset modes and features like Black stabilizer, FPS counters etc.